Skip to main content

 Faluda

-Cold, sweet beverage made with rose syrup, milk, ice cream, basil seeds, and jelly pieces.
-Popular dessert drink, especially refreshing in hot weather.
-Available at street vendors and restaurants.
+A cold, sweet drink of rose syrup, milk, ice cream, basil seeds, and jelly.
+A dessert in a glass that's at its best in hot weather.
+Sold by street vendors and restaurants alike.

 otherCold